mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

 | |Seismogram Inheritance|

 | Notice that both CoreSeismogram and CoreTime series have a common
-  inheritance from three base classes:  *BasicTimeSeries, BasicMetadata,* and *BasicProcessingHistory*.
-Python supports multiple inheritance and the wrappers make dynamic casting within the hierarchy (mostly) automatic.  e.g. a *Seismogram* object can be passed directly to a python function that does only Metadata operations and it will be handled seamlessly because python does not enforce type signatures on functions.
+  inheritance from three base classes:  :code:`BasicTimeSeries`, :code:`BasicMetadata`, and :code:`BasicProcessingHistory`.
+Python supports multiple inheritance and the wrappers make dynamic casting within the hierarchy (mostly) automatic.  e.g. a :code:`Seismogram` object can be passed directly to a python function that does only Metadata operations and it will be handled seamlessly because python does not enforce type signatures on functions.
 CoreTimeSeries and CoreSeismogram should be thought of a